TOP 10 SITES FOR FREELANCER JOBS

 Open to USA, UK, Canada, and Australia (a comprehensive profile is essential to get approved).

-upwork.com covers a wide range of jobs such as web development, admin support, accounting, marketing, engineering, customer service, and more.
+upwork.com covers a wide range of freelancer jobs such as web development, admin support, accounting, marketing, engineering, customer service, and more.
 They’ll highlight ideal jobs for you, and offer features like desktop message notifications, and rising talent programs to expose your status.

 Fees and payment: